 Trust me, you’ll be in and out of here in one night and then you’ll need some other places to go!

 I think that before I visited I had such high expectations and, like others before me, googled ‘How to get a photo of the Taj Mahal without anyone in it’.

-But, on reflection, I shouldn’t of set my expectations so high.
-It is just a building and one stop amongst many other amazing, beautiful and vibrant Indian destinations!
+But, on reflection, I shouldn’t have set my expectations so high.
+It is just a building and one-stop amongst many other amazing, beautiful and vibrant Indian destinations!